Reconstructing the unitary part of a noisy quantum channel: Resource analysis

 Now we are able to compare the number of channel uses for the three methods.
 We consider two different cases for the output states: (i) The dissipative part of the dynamics is weak in the sense that one can approximate $r_{\text{out}} \approx r_{\text{in}}$.
-A comparison of Eqs.~\eqref{eq:channel uses mix unit}--\eqref{eq:channel uses choi} shows,
+A comparison of Eqs.~\eqref{eq:channel uses mix unit}--\eqref{eq:channel uses choi} yields

-We conclude that the pure-state reconstruction requires the least amount of channel uses when the dynamics is unitary or close to unitary and is therefore the best choice in terms of required resources. (ii) The dissipative part strongly affects the rank of the input states such that every output state has approximately full $r_{\text{out}} = d$.
-In this case, the number of channel uses in Eq.~\eqref{eq:channel uses choi} is not justifiable since the rank-1 assumption is violated.
-An estimate of the scaling for the Choi reconstruction in Eq.~\eqref{eq:channel uses choi} is difficult in this case \cite{Roth2018arXiv,Flammia_2012}, thus, we will not compare with compressed sensing estimates of $M_{\text{Choi}}$ for this scenario in the following.
+We conclude that the pure-state reconstruction requires the least amount of channel uses when the dynamics is unitary or close to unitary and is therefore the best choice in terms of required resources. (ii) The dissipative part strongly affects the rank of the \chr{output} states such that every output state has approximately full rank, $r_{\text{out}} = d$.
+In this case, Eq.~\eqref{eq:channel uses choi} cannot be used since the rank-1 assumption is violated, and an estimate of the scaling for the Choi reconstruction is difficult~\cite{roth2018PRL,Flammia_2012}.
+We will thus not compare with compressed sensing estimates of $M_{\text{Choi}}$ for this scenario, and a comparison of Eq.~\eqref{eq:channel uses mix unit} with Eq.~\eqref{eq:channel uses pure} shows